tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/LessonPlan.md

 * It looks like this helps a lot with data integrity.
 Why not just hash the message instead?

-  **Answer**: This proves that the owner actually sent and authorized that data.
+ **Answer**: This proves that the owner sent and authorized that data.

  **Answer**: This is an additional layer.
 This provides authenticity and authentication at the same time, aka ownership and identity.

 Explain to the students that digital signatures, in combination with hashing and encryption, can be a powerful way to ensure a message is delivered securely (without other parties snooping in), and that the right message got there without modification.